onflow/flow/docs/content/contributors/portal-overview.md

   - Left hand navigation is configured under the `sidebars` property.
   - Individual sidebars can be created for any valid route (path to a document) in your documentation.
 - **Optional landing-page content:** `headings`
-  - Landing page layout similar to [https://developers.flow.com/cadence](https://developers.flow.com/cadence) can be enables by adding valid objects under the `headings` property.
+  - Landing page layout similar to [https://developers.flow.com/cadence](https://developers.flow.com/cadence) can be enabled by adding valid objects under the `headings` property.
 Similar to left-hand navigation, a custom landing page header can be enabled for any valid route (path to a document) in your documentation.
 - **Content redirects:** `redirects`
   - In specific cases, you may want to customize the URL for s given document.
 This can be done using a valid entry under the `redirects` property.
 Users must provide the desired URL, as well as the document name to be made available at that URL.